Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 # Disadventage
 Google Kubernetes Engine, which consists of containerized workloads, may not be as easily transferable as what you’re used to from on-premises.

+# Best practice
+it’s not a best practice to build your application in the same container where you ship and run it.